-- 1. Select 🞯 to pause the TCI. - 2.
-Swipe up on the right side of the screen. - 3.
-Select Awake Conc. - 4.
-Input the desired awake concentration in the popup dialog.
+- 1. Select 🞯 to pause the TCI.

+- 2. Select in the pause screen.

+- 3. Select Awake Conc.

+- 4. Input the desired awake concentration in the popup dialog.

 8.11.8 Setting the Trend Time

 Trend time defines the window time of the TCI graphic.
 The default trend time is 5 minutes.
 Proceed as follows when it needs changing: